Anopheles culicifacies: Phylogeny

-Species Complex
+Species complex

-Species complex is defined as groups of closely related species.
-Anopheles culicifacies complex consists of five sibling species, designated from A to E. Were identified on the basis of paracentric inversions on polytene chromosome X and 2.
+A species complex is defined as a group of closely related species.
+Anopheles culicifacies complex consists of five sibling species, designated from A to E, that were identified on the basis of paracentric inversions on polytene chromosome X and 2.
 These polytene chromosome can be read through analysis of ovarian cells.
 Through the use of biochemical techniques based on lactate dehydrogenase allozyme (Idh) differentiations can be made for the sibling species.
 The five sibling species are reproductively isolated and have premating barriers but also have postmating barriers.
 Crosses between species A and B and A and C produce fertile females and infertile male offspring.
 The mating of species B and C can produce fertile progeny.
 All five of the sibling species have different distribution patterns across India, with some regions where they overlap.

 Life stages

-The species breed near bodies of water during monsoon season Females lay between 50-200 eggs on the surface of water bodies per oviposition.
+The species breed near bodies of water during monsoon season Females lay between 50 and 200 eggs on the surface of water bodies per oviposition.
 These eggs hatch within 2–3 days.

 Larvae are born with no legs but well-developed head and mouth for feeding.
 They also don't have a respiratory siphon, so they must keep their body positioned parallel to the water.
 They breathe through spiracles located on the 8th abdominal segment.

 The pupae are the transitional stage between larvae and adults; at this stage, there is no feeding, only radical morphogenesis.
-Anopheles species can develop from egg to adult in as little as seven days but usually take 10-14, depending on the environmental conditions.
+Anopheles species can develop from egg to adult in as little as seven days but usually take 10–14, depending on the environmental conditions.